 \subsection{Algorithm and Optimization}

-DoT transforms the source feature vectors into target domain via the domain-level attention, and then it learns discriminative features with the help of local structure regularization.
-As shown in Eq.~\eqref{eq:barycentric-map}, the transformed source feature vectors $\hat{\bm{F}}^s$ and the target feature vectors $\bm{F}^t$ are in the shared subspace, the classifier trained on $\hat{\bm{F}}^s$ can be hopefully transferred to the target domain with a small generalization error.
-It implies that the domain alignment is implicitly achieved by DoT without introducing the explicit domain discrepancy optimization.
-Then, the empirical risk of model can be directly estimated on the transformed source domain, i.e.,
+DoT transforms the source features into target domain via the domain-level attention, and then it learns discriminative features with the help of local structure regularization.
+As shown in Eq.~\eqref{eq:barycentric-map}, the transformed source feature vectors $\hat{\mathbf{F}}^s$ and the target feature vectors $\mathbf{F}^t$ are in the shared subspace, the classifier trained on $\hat{\mathbf{F}}^s$ can be hopefully transferred to the target domain with a small generalization error.
+It implies that DoT implicitly achieves the domain alignment without introducing the explicit domain discrepancy optimization.
+Then, the empirical risk of the model can be directly estimated on the transformed source domain, i.e.,

 where $l_{ce}(\cdot, \cdot)$ is the cross-entropy function, and $\bm{\theta}$ represents all the parameters updated in the adaptive feature learning process.
-Here we use the subscript ``tce'' to stress that this loss term is computed by using the transformed source features $\hat{\bm{F}}^s$, rather than $\bm{F}^s$.
+Here we use the subscript ``tce'' to stress that this loss term is computed by using the transformed source features $\hat{\mathbf{F}}^s$, rather than $\mathbf{F}^s$.

 The overall objective function of DoT consists of four terms, and it is written as